 Causes of bulging eyes Bulging eyes are most commonly caused by a thyroid disorder.
-Extra fat and muscle size behind the eyeball pushes it forward.
-In addition, the upper eyelid shoots up due to scarring, giving it a 'wider' look.
+Extra fat and increased muscle size behind the eyeball pushes it forward.
+In addition, the upper eyelid may shoot up, giving it a 'wider' look.
 Rarely, an eye bulge could be simply hereditary (acquired from one of your parents), or it could be a large eyeball (myopia).

 What happens during the active phase?
-During your consultations in the first year, we measure the vision function, prominence of the eye (exophthalmometry) to see if its is improving or worsening.
+During the active phase (first year), apart from complete eye examination, we measure the vision function, prominence of the eye (exophthalmometry) to see if its is improving or worsening.
 We also give steroids if required (all patients do not benefit from it).
-In addition, we may also need to perform a Computed tomography (CT scan) to know the anatomy around the eyeball.
-Unfortunately, despite normal blood levels, the eye disease takes its own course.
-Natural improvement is seen in < 5% cases, and most require surgical correction in the inactive phase.
+In addition, we may also need to perform imaging (CT or MRI scan) to know the findings behind the eyeball.
+Unfortunately, natural improvement is seen in a minority (< 5% cases), and most require surgical correction in the inactive phase.

 Charges To give an exact estimate, we first need to measure your eye findings.
 The extent of surgery (and therefore its cost) is dependent on measurements.
 However, here is a rough range of pricing: